ci4rail/docs/docs/user-docs/_quick-start-guide/moducop/connect-internet/wifi.md

 last_modified_at: 2021-04-21
 ---
 # Overview
-In the [previous chapter]({{ '/quick-start-guide/moducop/connect-to-terminal' | relative_url }}), you connected Moducop with your local network and you have connection to Moducops Linux terminal from your development PC via `ssh`.

 In this section, you will use Moducops integrated Wifi module to connect with the internet.

 We will: